 While an emergency caesarean is performed in response to an urgent need, the reason may not always be life-threatening.
 Some situations leading to emergency C-sections include:

-- Slow progress of labour.
-This is either because the neck of your cervix is not dilating rapidly enough when labour commences, or that there is an issue when pushing the baby out of the birth canal
+- Slow progress of labour, either because the neck of your cervix is not dilating rapidly enough when labour commences, or that there is an issue when pushing the baby out of the birth canal.

-A very small proportion of emergency C-sections are carried out urgently as the life of the mother or baby could be in danger.
+A very small proportion of emergency C-sections are carried out urgently as the mother’s or the baby’s life could be in danger.
 This may be because of one or more of the following reasons:

 - A prolapse of the cord occurs, which means that the cord slips out of the cervix before the baby.
-This is a cause for concern, as the baby’s oxygen supply may be cut off is the cord is squashed during the delivery
+This is a cause for concern, as the baby’s oxygen supply may be cut off if the cord is squashed during the delivery.

-- A uterine rupture occurs, which means that a scar from a previous delivery tears.
-This is a rare problem which happens to only 1 in 200 women
+- A uterine rupture occurs, which means there is tear in a scar from a previous delivery.
+This is a rare problem which happens to only 1 in 200 women.

-The first of the caesarean section steps begins with the IV and anaesthesia.
+The caesarean section begins with the IV and anaesthesia.
 This is mostly a spinal block or epidural.
-This numbs the lower half of the body but you will remain conscious.
+This numbs the lower half of the body, but you will remain conscious.
 Your abdomen will then be shaved and cleaned using an antiseptic solution.
 A catheter is then inserted into your bladder, and it will stay there for the duration of the surgery.

 Your view of your abdomen will be blocked by a short screen.
 This screen not only keeps the field sterile but also blocks your view of the incision and delivery.
 While you may feel squeamish about seeing the cut, you are sure to want to see your baby.
 Ask your doctor to lift the little one up for you to see as soon as your baby is delivered.

-Once you’re anaesthetized, a small incision or cut will be made in your lower abdomen, just over the pubic hairline.
-Don’t worry, if the scar is neatly sutured, it will be almost unnoticeable and will gradually fade.
+Once you’re anaesthetised, a small incision or cut will be made in your lower abdomen, just over the pubic hairline.
+Don’t worry, if the scar is neatly sutured, it will be almost unnoticeable, and will gradually fade.
 A second incision will be made in the lower part of the uterus to deliver the baby.
-There are two kinds of uterine incisions which may be made, and the doctor may choose to make two different kinds of incisions.
+The doctor may choose to make two different kinds of incisions.
 We shall discuss them below.

-Used in most C-sections, this cut is made across the relatively thinner muscle in the lower part of the uterus
+- A low-Transverse Incision: Used in most C-sections, this cut is made across the relatively thinner muscle in the lower part of the uterus.

-If the baby is positioned low in the uterus, or is in an unusual position the incision is made down the middle of the uterus
+- A vertical cut: If the baby is positioned low in the uterus, or is in an unusual position, the incision is made down the middle of the uterus.

 After the incisions have been made, the amniotic fluid is suctioned out, and the baby is delivered.
 You may feel a slight tug when the baby is extracted.
 The excess mucus in its respiratory tract is then suctioned out, and you will be able to hear your baby cry.